- About

 Service

 Dr. Conley serves the University of Pittsburgh as a member of the Chemical Hygiene Committee, University Postdoctoral Advisory Committee for the Health Sciences, and a member of the University Multidisciplinary Advisory Committee for the Clinical and Translational Science Scholars Program.
-She serves the School of Nursing as Chair of the Faculty Search Committee, Vice Chair for Research, and Director of the PhD Program.
+She serves the School of Nursing as Chair of the Faculty Search Committee, and Associate Dean for Research and Scholarship.
 Externally, she is a member of the American Society of Human Genetics, the Council for the Advancement of Nursing Science, and the International Society of Nurses in Genetics.
-She is a Fellow in the American Academy of Nursing and she currently serves on the National Advisory Council for Nursing Research.
+She is a Fellow in the American Academy of Nursing and recently served on the National Advisory Council for Nursing Research.